xintongli601/COMP9001final/README.md

 # 🃏 Blackjack Game in Python
+## Game Description

+## User Instructions

 This is a simple, command-line version of Blackjack.
 The user plays against the computer (dealer).

-Here's how it works step by step:

-1. Start the Game
+1. Start the game

-You're welcomed to the Blackjack table.
+2. You're welcomed to the Blackjack table.

-You can choose to view your past records.
+3. You can choose to view your past records, the amount previous players have won or lost.

-Enter Your Name & Choose Difficulty

-You’ll be prompted to enter a nickname.
+4. Enter your name

-Then, select a difficulty mode:
+5. Select a difficulty mode:

 Easy (E): Dealer plays normally.

 Hard (H): Dealer plays more aggressively (keeps drawing if their total is below yours).

-Buy Chips
+6. Buy Chips

-You must buy chips to play.
-The minimum purchase is $20.
+You must buy chips in order to play the game.
+The minimum purchase is $20 because the minimum bet for each hand is $20.

-Place a Bet
+7. Place a Bet

 Before each round, you place a bet (minimum $20 and up to your total chips).

-Card Dealing
+8. Card Dealing

 Both you and the dealer get two cards.

-One of the dealer’s cards is shown; the other is hidden.
+You can see both of your cards but only one of the dealer's cards is shown, the other is hidden for now.

-Your Turn

-You decide to Hit (H) (draw a card) or Stand (S) (keep your total).
+9. You decide to Hit (H) (draw a card) or Stand (S) (keep your total).

+If your total is 21 at some point, you win the hand.
-If your total goes over 21, you bust and lose your bet.
+But if your total goes over 21, you bust and lose your bet.

-Dealer’s Turn

-Dealer draws cards until their total is at least 17, or in Hard mode, until they beat your total.

-Lucky Events
+Don't worry!
+The program calculates your total for you!
+It will always be your turn before you choose to stand or get a total over 21.

+10. When you are happy with your total and choose to stand, the dealer draws their cards.
-Occasionally, a Lucky Event may occur:

-You might get a free Ace.
+Occasionally, a Lucky Event may occur: You might get a free Ace. (greater possibility to win)

-The dealer might receive a strong card.
+Or an Unlucky Event: The dealer might receive a strong card.

+11. The two totals are then compared.

+You win by getting a BlackJack (total of 21) or a higher total than the dealer.

-Result & Chips Update
+11. Result & Chips Update

 If you win: you gain the bet amount.